 Crimes are classified according to severity level and the intent with which they are carried out.

 In the state of Illinois, felonies typically involve violent crime resulting in bodily, psychological or financial injury.
-They are sorted by a numbering system, from the least severe Class 4 to the more severe Class 1 felony.
+They are sorted by a numbering system, from the least-severe Class 4 to the more severe Class 1 felony.
 There are several special classes of Class X felonies and murder, which is its own class.
 All Illinois felonies have a minimum of at least 1 year in prison and significant fines.

 There are five levels of felony in Illinois: Class X, Class 1, Class 2, Class 3 and Class 4.
+All five levels can include a fine of up to $25,000.

-Increasingly, offenses are classified as felonies.
+Increasingly, criminal offenses are being classified as felonies.

 With the exception of small amounts of marijuana possession, all drug offenses result in felony drug charges.
 A DUI with no insurance or no valid driver’s license, even in first-time DUI offenses, also are classified as felonies.